-Disregarded entities and qualified subchapter S subsidia- ries (QSubs).
-Business entities that are disregarded as separate from their owner, including qualified subchapter S subsidiaries, are required to withhold and pay employment taxes and file employment tax returns using the name and employer identification number (EIN) of the disregarded entity.
+Disregarded entities and qualified subchapter S subsidiaries (QSubs).
+Business entities that are disregarded as separate from their owner, including qualified subchapter S subsidiaries, are required to withhold and pay employment taxes and file employment tax returns using the name and EIN of the disregarded entity.
 For more information, see Disregarded entities, later.

 State unemployment information.
 When you registered as an employer with your state, the state assigned you a state reporting number.
-If you do not have a state unemployment account and state experience tax rate, or if you have questions about your state account, you must contact your state unemployment agency.
-For a list of state unemployment agencies, visit the U.S. Department of Labor's website at www.workforcesecurity.doleta.gov/unemploy/agencies.asp.
+If you don't have a state unemployment account and state experience tax rate, or if you have questions about your state account, you must contact your state unemployment agency.
+For a list of state unemployment agencies, visit the U.S. Department of Labor's website at oui.doleta.gov/unemploy/agencies.asp.

 You can file and pay electronically.
-Using electronic options available from the IRS can make filing a return and paying your federal tax easier.
+Using electronic options can make filing a return and paying your federal tax easier.
 You can use IRS e-file to file a return and EFTPS to make deposits or pay in full whether you rely on a tax professional or prepare your own taxes.

-- For e-file, visit the IRS website at www.irs.gov/efile for additional information. - For EFTPS, visit www.eftps.gov, or call EFTPS Customer Service at 1-800-555-4477, 1-800-733-4829 (TDD), or 1-800-244-4829 (Spanish).
+For e-file, go to IRS.gov/EmploymentEfile for additional information.
+A fee may be charged to file electronically.
+For EFTPS, go to EFTPS.gov, or call EFTPS Customer Service at 1-800-555-4477, 1-800-733-4829 (TDD), or 1-800-244-4829 (Spanish).

 Electronic funds withdrawal (EFW).
 If you file Form 940 electronically, you can e-file and e-pay (EFW) the balance due in a single step using tax preparation software or through a tax professional.
-However, do not use EFW to make federal tax deposits.
-For more information on paying your taxes using EFW, visit the IRS website at www.irs.gov/e-pay.
-A fee may be charged to file electronically.
+However, don't use EFW to make federal tax deposits.
+For more information on paying your taxes using EFW, go to IRS.gov/EFW.

 You can pay your balance due by credit or debit card.
-You may pay your FUTA tax shown on line 14 using a credit card or debit card.
-However, do not use a credit or debit card to pay taxes that are required to be deposited (see When Must You Deposit Your FUTA Tax, later).
-For more information on paying your taxes with a credit or debit card, visit the IRS website at www.irs.gov/e-pay.
+You may pay your FUTA tax shown on line 14 using a credit or debit card.
+Your payment will be processed by a payment processor who will charge a processing fee.
+Don't use a credit or debit card to pay taxes that are required to be deposited (see When Must You Deposit Your FUTA Tax, later).
+For more information on paying your taxes with a credit or debit card, go to IRS.gov/ PayByCard.